Mermaid in Love

 Mermaid in Love is an Indonesian fantasy television series produced by Mega Kreasi Films which premiered on 2 May 2016 on SCTV.
-It stars Amanda Manopo, Angga Aldi Yunanda and Esa Sigit.
+It stars Amanda Manopo, Angga Aldi Yunanda, and Esa Sigit.

 Apart from being a television series, this series was also made into a television film titled Lope Mermaid In Love in 2016 special to celebrate SCTV's anniversary.
 The second season of this series titled Mermaid In Love 2 Dunia which aired on 5 December 2016.
 It stars Amanda Manopo, Angga Aldi Yunanda and Bastian Steel. and re-run on 16 December 2017.

 Plot

 Ariel (Amanda Manopo) is a mermaid who lives far from the seabed.
-Ariel is one of the mermaids who can't stay still and always wants to find a new life.
-Uniquely, he really likes to carry a cell phone around his neck.
-This is because Ariel is never separated from his gadgets.
-He is jealous of human life on land who always posts food on social media.
+She is one of the mermaids who cannot stay still and always seeks a new life.
+Uniquely, she enjoys carrying a cell phone around her neck because she is never separated from her gadgets.
+Ariel is envious of human life on land, where people frequently post pictures of their food on social media.

-Ariel herself is very obsessed with ordinary human life.
-She also likes a guy who often comes to the beach where Ariel lives.
-He was bored because in his residence there were only women, while he craved handsome men.
+Ariel is very obsessed with ordinary human life.
+She is particularly fond of a guy who often visits the beach where she lives.
+He feels bored because his residence is filled only with women, while he craves the company of handsome men.

-One day Ariel and his friend, Buled (Meinorizah), are playing in the ocean, they both meet two handsome boys who are cool to jetski.
-At that moment they immediately fell in love with the two men.
+One day, while Ariel and her friend Buled (Meinorizah) are playing in the ocean, they encounter two handsome boys who are coolly riding jet skis.
+At that moment, they both immediately fall in love with the two men.
 One of them is Troy (Esa Sigit).
-That afternoon, Troy came with his parents to celebrate the 17th birthday of Erick (Angga Aldi Yunanda), his younger brother.
-When he and Erick and Bhishma (Arnold Leonard) were busy playing a speed boat, Eric fell and drowned.
-Ariel thought it was Troy.
-Ariel rushed to help.
-However, he was surprised that it wasn't Troy he was helping.
-Erick also had time to see this beautiful mermaid.
+That afternoon, Troy came with his parents to celebrate the 17th birthday of his younger brother, Erick (Angga Aldi Yunanda).
+While Troy, Erick, and Bhishma (Arnold Leonard) were busy playing with a speedboat, Erick fell and began to drown.
+Ariel mistakenly thought it was Troy who was in trouble and rushed to help.
+However, she was surprised to find that it wasn't Troy she was rescuing.
+Erick also had a moment to see this beautiful mermaid.